 When you choose a non-macOS-formatted volume as a destination, CCC's Cloning Coach will proactively warn you of any compatibility issues between the source and destination volumes.
-You can view the Cloning Coach's warnings by clicking on the yellow caution button in the Task Plan header.
+You can view the Copy Coach's warnings by clicking on the yellow caution button in the Task Plan box.
 If you have selected a source and destination volume, and the caution button is not present, then there are no configuration concerns.

 CCC offers limited support for third-party filesystems, such as those provided by FUSE for OS X. Due to the large number of filesystems that can be provided by FUSE, CCC provides generic support for these "userland" filesystems rather than specific support.
 CCC takes a best effort approach by determining the capabilities of the source and destination filesystems, warns of potential incompatibilities, then presents only unexpected error conditions that arise during a backup.

 Backing up to FUSE volumes mounted without the allow_root flag is not currently supported (e.g. Google Drive, BitCasa).
 Please contact the vendor of your proprietary filesystem to ask that they offer the ability to mount the volume with the allow_root flag if you would like to use that volume as a source or destination to a CCC backup task.